What is Google Travel?

 – Available for property owners (hotels, resorts, holiday parks, campsites)

-– Your property is registered as a Google My Business listing
+– Your property is registered as a Google Business Profile

 – Ads (CPC or CPA) and Free Booking Links